zero2cx/spiral-matrix/README.md

 ![5x5 spiral matrix](docs/images/spiral_matrix_5.png "5x5 spiral matrix")

-A spiral matrix is a particular type of squared-shaped matrix where each cell is populated with one element taken from a specified series of elements.
-The spiral in the name originates from the condition that all cells are filled utilizing a pattern that conforms to a tightly-wound spiral.
+A spiral matrix is a particular type of squared-shaped matrix where each cell is populated with a progression of elements in a series.
+The spiral in the name refers to the condition that the cells are filled using a pattern that conforms to a tightly-wound spiral.
 The cell-to-cell spiral progression begins in the center cell.
-From there, the progression spirals ever- outward, moving from cell to cell filling each with an element of the series.
-Ultimately, each cell in the matrix is populated with one element from that series of elements.
+From there, the progression spirals ever-outward, moving from cell to cell filling each one with an element of the series.
+Ultimately, each cell in the matrix is populated with one element of the series.

 ![5x5 including command-line](docs/images/spiral_matrix_5+command_line.png "5x5  including command-line")

-This remainder of this document details the functionality of executing the SpiralMatrix from the command-line.
+This remainder of this document details the functionality of executing SpiralMatrix from the command-line.
 For documentation on usage of SpiralMatrix when importing the code as a python module, please [click here](./docs/SpiralMatrix.md "The Spiral Matrix module API").